 Why The Court Was Right

 The Spot On Quote concisely articulates two compelling interests that should be sufficient to justify nearly any restriction on corporate spending in politics.
-First, corporations can accumulate vast sums of money that threaten to distort the political marketplace of ideas.
 If Jane Doe supports one candidate and John Doe supports an opponent, a truly competitive marketplace would allow both Jane and John to express their support in roughly equivalent amounts.
-Perhaps they can each write political blog posts, volunteer for their chosen candidate’s campaign, and make a modest financial contribution.
-They may not necessarily do those things in equal measure, but at least they both have a meaningful opportunity to express their support.
+They both should have an equally meaningful opportunity to express their support, whether or not they actually choose to do so in equal measure.

 But if Jane Doe is a secretary at Acme, Inc. and John Doe commands a majority of Acme’s board of directors, suddenly John can support his chosen candidate with millions of dollars or even television ads, while Jane’s voice is drowned out.
 It’s a megaphone versus a whisper and suddenly the electoral marketplace of ideas is no longer a reasonably fair competition between two candidates; John’s candidate dominates the marketplace.
 That dynamic is, in a nutshell, how massive amounts of wealth can corrode and distort the electoral process.